item4/ugoira/docs/usage.rst

 Change Frame Interval
 +++++++++++++++++++++

-You can change interval of each frames for change animation speed with ``--speed`` option.
+You can change interval of each frames to change animation speed with ``--speed`` option.

-For example, if you want to acceleration speed by 10x, give 10 like it.
+For example, if you want to accelerate the speed by 10x, give 10:

 .. sourcecode:: console